Skip to main content

 Secure Audit Logs

-Log entries are chained using SHA-256 hashing, similar in principle to a blockchain.
-Any modification to a log entry produces a hash conflict detectable on audit.
+Log entries are chained using SHA-256 hashing.
+Any modification to a log entry produces a hash conflict detectable upon audit.
 Administrators and attackers alike cannot alter the log history without leaving forensic evidence.

 Audited Events